 The Alabama College of Osteopathic Medicine expects all members of our academic community, including faculty, staff, students, and administrators, to reflect the core values of our College in carrying out our mission through teaching, learning, research, interacting with colleagues, and caring for patients.
 Our core values and their associated behaviors emerged from a collaborative effort by our academic community, and they apply to us all.

-The core values describe how we aspire to conduct ourselves in all matters related to and representing the ACOM.
+Our core values which describe how we aspire to conduct ourselves in all matters related to and representing ACOM are: